CoCoIns: Consistent Subject Generation via Contrastive Instantiated Concepts: Introduction

-We propose a generation framework that maintains subject consistency across individual creations without manual swapping, tuning, and reference preparation.
-Building such a framework presents numerous challenges -- While we aim to generate a consistent subject appearance from a concept, preserving the diversity among all instances of the concept is still important.
-Since the generator is already trained and exhibits high diversity and generalizability, we need to strike a good balance between {\em minimizing the variation} among the same subject instances across individual creations while {\em maintaining the diversity} between different instances.
-In addition, collecting large-scale high-quality data grouped by subjects is difficult.
-Training the generator to directly synthesize annotated subjects in low-quality datasets could hamper both quality and diversity.
+We propose a generation framework that maintains subject consistency across individual generations without manual swapping, fine-tuning, or preparing references.
+Building such a framework presents numerous challenges.
+While we aim to generate a consistent subject appearance from a concept, preserving diversity among all instances of the concept remains important.
+Since the generator is already trained and exhibits high diversity and generalizability, we need to strike a balance between {\em minimizing variation} among the same subject instances across individual generations while {\em maintaining diversity} between different instances.
+Additionally, collecting large-scale, high-quality data organized by subjects is challenging.
+Training the generator directly on annotated subjects in low-quality datasets could hamper both output quality and diversity.

-To minimize variation among the same subject instances while preserving diversity among instances, we introduce a latent space to model the distributions of instances for each concept.
-The proposed method is motivated by the common practices in natural and programming languages.
+To minimize variation among instances of the same subject while preserving diversity among different instances, we introduce a latent space to model the distribution of instances for each concept.
+The proposed method is motivated by common practices in natural and programming languages.
 If a user provides sufficient descriptions that encompass every intricate aspect of a concept, the generator may be able to consistently output the same appearance.
-Although covering comprehensive details is implausible with limited vocabulary of the human language, prior work on customizing generative models has shown the efficacy of pseudo-words \cite{gal2023an, ruiz2022dreambooth}, which can convey essential information to represent particular subject instances.
-Our framework is built upon {\em instantiating concepts}~\cite{ANDERSON1976667, instantiation} via pseudo-words.
-We associate codes in the latent space with specific concept instances in the output space as if we create instances identified by latent codes.
-These latent codes are embeddings sampled from the space, taken by the generation framework as input, and transformed into pseudo-words that guide the generator to synthesize certain instances.
+Although covering comprehensive details is impractical with the limited vocabulary of human language, prior work on customizing generative models has shown the efficacy of pseudo-words \citep{gal2023an, ruiz2022dreambooth}, which can convey essential information to represent particular subject instances.
+Our framework is built upon {\em instantiating concepts}~\citep{ANDERSON1976667, instantiation} via pseudo-words.
+We associate codes in the latent space with specific concept instances in the output space, as if creating instances identified by latent codes.
+These latent codes are embeddings sampled from the space, taken as input by the generation framework, and transformed into pseudo-words that guide the generator to synthesize specific instances.